Stonehenge Archer

-Examination of the skeleton indicated that the man was local to the area and aged about 30 when he died.
+Examination of the skeleton indicated that the man was local to the area and aged around 30 when he died.
 Radiocarbon dating suggests that he died around 2300 BCE, making his death roughly contemporary with the Amesbury Archer and the Boscombe Bowmen buried 3 miles away in Amesbury.

 He came to be known as an archer because of the stone wrist-guard and a number of flint arrowheads buried with him.
 In fact, several of the arrowheads' tips were located in the skeleton's bones, suggesting that the man had been killed by them.

 His body was excavated in 1978 by Richard Atkinson and John G. Evans who had been re-examining an older trench in the ditch and bank of Stonehenge.
 His remains are now housed in the Salisbury Museum in Salisbury.